Bond graph: Simple linear mechanical

 Next power flow is to be assigned.
 Like the electrical examples, power should flow towards ground, in this case the 1-junction of the wall.
 Exceptions to this are R, C, or I bond, which always point towards the element.
 The resulting bond graph is below.

 Now that the bond graph has been generated, it can be simplified.
-Because the wall is grounded (has zero velocity), you can remove that junction.
+Because the wall is grounded (has zero velocity), one can remove that junction.
 As such the 0-junction the C bond is on, can also be removed because it will then have less than three bonds.
 The simplified bond graph can be seen below.

 The last step is to apply causality, the final bond graph can be seen below.

 Advanced linear mechanical

 A more advanced linear mechanical system can be seen below.

 Just like the above example, the first step is to make 1-junctions at each of the distant velocities.
 In this example there are three distant velocity, Mass 1, Mass 2, and the wall.
-Then you connect all of the bonds and assign power flow.
+Then one connects all of the bonds and assign power flow.
 The bond can be seen below.

-Next you start the process of simplifying the bond graph, by removing the 1-junction of the wall, and removing junctions with less than three bonds.
+Next one starts the process of simplifying the bond graph, by removing the 1-junction of the wall, and removing junctions with less than three bonds.
 The bond graph can be seen below.

 There is parallel power in the bond graph.
 Solving parallel power was explained above.
 The result of solving it can be seen below.

 Lastly, apply causality, the final bond graph can be seen below.